Sign In / Sign Out

 - Map and Locations

-89.6% of ASU students did not smoke cigarettes in the past 30 days.
+5.8% of ASU students reported they had smoked cigarettes in the past 30 days.

-97.0% of ASU students did not smoke tobacco using a hookah (water pipe) in the past 30 days.
+12.7% of ASU students reported using electronic cigarettes in the past 30 days (vaping).

-Sources: American College Health Association.
-American College Health Association-National College Health Assessment: Arizona State University Spring 2017.
-Baltimore: American College Health Association; Spring 2017 (n=2,096)
+Reference: American College Health Association.
+American College Health Association-National College Health Assessment: Arizona State University Spring 2019.
+Baltimore: American College Health Association; Spring 2019 (n=2,096)

 It is no secret that cigarette smoking is the leading preventable cause of death in the United States.
 Yet, tobacco use can lead to dependence.
 Many people try multiple times to quit using tobacco products.
 Today there are effective treatments and resources for quitting.